-Eligible employees will be allowed to enroll in one non-credit or part-time Professional Development and Training course per term, at no cost, subject to procedures which will be set from time to time by Professional Development and Training developed by VIU.
+Eligible\ employees will be allowed to enroll in one non-credit or part-time Professional Development and Training course per term,

-Eligible employee means a faculty member who is employed for a minimum of three months and only during the period of employment.
+\Eligible employee means a faculty member who is employed for a minimum of three months and only during the period of employment.

-12.4 ASSISTED LEAVE (PROFESSIONAL DEVELOPMENT AND SCHOLARLY ACTIVITY LEAVE OF ABSENCE)
+12.4 ASSISTED LEAVE (PROFESSIONAL DEVELOPMENT AND SCHOLARLY ACTIVITY)

 - 12.4.1 The University recognizes that Professional Development and Scholarly Activity are important to academic excellence, and essential components of the faculty workload.
-It is recognized that major curriculum development and innovation are undertakes that benefit the University and its programs. mMany opportunities for professional development may require a longer period of time than is available between the spring and fall instructional periods workload commitment that necessitates varying levels of release from other duties.
-In order to encourage faculty to take advantage of these opportunities, a program of professional development and scholarly activity leave of absence has been developed. - 12.4.1.1 Faculty members may apply for either a full, or partial release half-year assisted leave of absence for Assisted Professional Development leave of absence. - A full year assisted leave is a leave from duties for a full academic year.
+It is recognized that major curriculum development and innovation are undertakes that benefit the University and its programs.
+Many opportunities for professional development may require workload commitment that necessitates varying levels of release from other duties.
+In order to encourage faculty to take advantage of these opportunities, a program of professional development and scholarly activity leave of absence has been developed. - 12.4.1.1 Faculty members may apply for a full, or half-year assisted leave of absence for Assisted Professional Development. - A full year assisted leave is a leave from duties for a full academic year.
 Normally the leave will commence July 1st.
-A full year P.D. leave shall be for the twelve-month period following commencement of that leave.

-ii) A partial release half-year leave is designed to free a regular faculty member from between .25 and .75 0.50 of a full time workload at the University.
+A full year P.D. leave shall be for the twelve-month period following commencement of that leave. - ii) A half-year leave is designed to free a regular faculty member from 0.50 of a full time workload at the University.
 The salary received by a faculty member on partial release leave shall be calculated on a percentage basis: e.g. A regular full time faculty member receiving a .25-FTE Assisted PD Leave and working the rest of their full workload would receive 75% of their regular salary plus 25% of 70% (80% effective April 1, 2021) of their regular salary.